topic

 Artistic research project by artist duo MUELLER-DIVJAK and AIL, starting September 2023

-The artist and researcher duo MUELLER-DIVJAK (Dr. Jeanette Müller and Dr. Paul Divjak), who conceived and initiated SENSING LIVING SYSTEM, is working at the Angewandte Interdisciplinary Lab / University of Applied Arts (project leader: Mag.
+The artist and researcher duo MUELLER-DIVJAK (Dr. Jeanette Müller and Dr. Paul Divjak), who conceived and initiated SENSING LIVING SYSTEMS, is working at the Angewandte Interdisciplinary Lab / University of Applied Arts (project leader: Mag.
 Alexandra Graupner) with international artists and systems scientists to form experiential spaces by artistic means (scenographies) and to create sensory impressions that help us to better understand and resonate with living systems.

 During the project essential principles of living systems will be transformed into olfactory, auditory and tactile artworks / artefacts and used experimentally.